Primary clarifier for purification

 Benefits of combining a primary decanter with a screening machine

-Using a primary clarifier in combination with a screening machine is a good choice for efficient water filtration.
-The primary clarifier plays an important role in the separation of suspended solids and the formation of mud.
-The screen, on the other hand, filters out the finer particles remaining in the water after treatment in the primary clarifier.
+Combining a primary clarifier with a sieve is a wise choice for efficient water filtration.
+The primary clarifier plays an important role in the separation of suspended solids and the formation of sludge.
+The screener filters out the finer particles remaining in the water after treatment in the primary clarifier.

 The advantage of combining these two pieces of equipment lies in :